BeAPI/apply-to-beapi/wp-content/themes/easy/README.md

 * Header : localize the header part and isolate it inside header.php
 * Footer : same for the footer block (footer.php)
 * Go into homepage template and use header / footer wp functions
-* Display should be the same from html's index and theme's homepage.
-Ask for checking.
+* Display should be the same from html's index and theme's homepage

 #### Dynamization
 Now your html has been splitted out, you must dynamize it, that means replacing all :